masoodfaisal/rhods-uni-demo/README.md

 ## Steps
 - Install ROSA.
 For details please consult [ROSA](https://aws.amazon.com/rosa/)
-- Go to [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/) and enable the RHODS addon for your ROSA cluster
+- Go to [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/) and enable the RHODS addon for your ROSA cluster.
+If the RHODS complain about "Insufficient Capacity", add a machine pool with 12 vCPUs.
 - Verify tha RHODS has been installed on your ROSA cluster.
+This may take some time so be patient.
+- Create a group called rhods-admins.
-- Verify that your OCP user has been granted the rhods-admin role, for demo purposes only
+- Verify that your OCP user has been allocated the rhods-admins group, for demo purposes only
-- Verify that that the system:image-puller has been assigned to the default service account
+- Verify that that the system:image-puller has been assigned to the default service account in the redhat-ods-applications namespace
+- Install OSS Seldon operator in the redhat-ods-applications namespace

 ## Using JupyerHub